MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-device-tunnel-config.md

 >Applies To: Windows 10 version 1709

 Always On VPN gives you the ability to create a dedicated VPN profile for device or machine.
-Alays On VPN connections include two types of tunnels:
+Always On VPN connections include two types of tunnels:
 * _Device tunnel_ connects to specified VPN servers before users log on to the device.
 Device tunnel is used for pre-logon connectivity scenarios and device management purposes.
 * _User tunnel_  connects only after a user logs on to the device.
 User tunnel allows users to access organization resources through VPN servers.